 The Dominator’s Way

-Concomitant with civilizations arose a new idea, previously unknown to human beings, that spread like a virus due to the enormous benefits it brought to a small minority: hierarchy.
+Concomitant with civilizations arose a new idea, previously rather uncommon, that spread like a virus due to the enormous benefits it brought to a small minority: hierarchy as the primary form of society (modeled on the patriarchal family).
 Virtually all past civilizations were slave-holding societies (with the possible exception of the Indus Valley guys – the exception that proves the rule), and it is no overstatement to say that wage-slavery has mostly replaced regular slavery in our global civilization (although “traditional” slavery still exists all over the world, think about where the cobalt for high-tech gadgets like your “smart”-phone/computer comes from) due to the profitability for the ruling class – no need to feed, clothe, and shelter your workers if you just give them a little bit of money that they have to spend themselves (read: give back to you or another member of your class) on those basic necessities, thinking that makes them free.
 They depend on the ruling class’ money, so the dependency is the same – and the use of violence mostly got replaced with the threat of violence – try stop paying your rent for a few months and see the violence coming right to your doorstep.
 Overseers are now called police, and they make sure the whole thing runs smoothly.

 The point is, hierarchy and civilization are synonymous, basically interchangeable terms.
-There is very little you could call “hierarchy” among primitive people, who are overwhelmingly egalitarian.
+There is very little you could call a strict “hierarchy” among primitive people, who are overwhelmingly egalitarian.
+Of course there’s leaders, but those are usually temporary and mostly don’t have the authority to give orders (and expect them to be followed).

 Civilized cultivators of the soil interact with their crops in a strictly hierarchical manner – they are the dominant, God-like creators, and may do however they wish to their inferior subjects, the domesticated (Latin for “belonging to the house”) animals and plants.
 They control their subjects, and use force when necessary (for instance waging war on insects with pesticides, or indiscriminately exterminating wolves and other predators that might harm domesticated animals in ancient times).
 They don’t cater to their plants’ needs, but to their own financial gain (so that they in return can secure their place or even move up a notch in the hierarchy – or so they think).